 Na Pali Coast Tours

 The Na Pali Coast on Kauai has served as the visually stunning and scenic backdrop of movies such as Jurassic Park, The Lost World and Six Days/Seven Nights.
 You can visit this remote and one of the most beautiful sea cliffs in the world by helicopter or by boat.

-There are a number of a helicopter tour, traditional boat as well as Zodiac raft operators that will give you differing perspectives views of the verdant greenery of the seaside cliffs, rugged coastline, sea caves and secluded white sand beach coves of the world famous Na Pali coast.
+There are a number of a helicopter, traditional boat as well as Zodiac raft operators that offers tours of the area.
+Each will give you differing perspectives of the seaside cliffs, rugged coastline, sea caves and secluded beach coves.
 Those that desire a bird’s eye view of the area should definitely go on the helicopter tours.
-While those who want to get a closer, more intimate look of the area should take the boat or Zodiac raft tours.
-Some of the operators that offer tours of the Na Pali coast include: Kauai Eco Helicopter Adventure, Captain Andy’s Na Pali Snorkel Sail and Na Pali Snorkel Expedition.
+While those who want to get a closer intimate look of the area should take the boat or Zodiac raft tours.
+Some of the operators are Kauai Eco Helicopter Adventure, Captain Andy’s Na Pali Snorkel Sail and Na Pali Snorkel Expedition.

 The Hawaiian Islands once supported sugar cane plantations irrigated through a network of tunnels, ditches and flumes.
 This irrigation network transported water from various sources to the fields.
 Hawaii no longer has active sugar cane operations.
 But a number of these tunnels, ditches and flumes are still used to provide a truly unique way of seeing the islands.
 They offer the perspective of what the early plantation managers and workers used to see during sugar’s heyday in Hawaii.
 A number of operators offer kayak or tube rides through these irrigation systems though an activity now known as fluming.
 Flume ride operators include Flumin’ Kohala on the Big Island of Hawaii and Kauai Backcountry Adventures on Kauai.